Jestzer/Force.Halo.Checkpoints/README.md

 - Can bind a keyboard key and controller button/trigger to force a checkpoint, so you don't have to switch to this program to force a checkpoint.

 Notes:
 - _**Easy Anti-Cheat (MCC) and/or Anti-Cheat (H2V with the Silent Cartographer mod) needs to be disabled before using this program.
 You will be banned from either of these games if you fail to do so.
 If you are using this in a competitive setting, you must disclose so prior to using the program.
-By using this program, you are entirely responsible for any program, community, or any other bans you receieve for using this program.***_
+By using this program, you are entirely responsible for any software, hardware, community, or any other bans you receieve for using this program.***_
 - Requires .NET Desktop Runtime 8.0.
 If you don't already have this, you will be told so and prompted to download it.
 - Only supports the latest update of MCC.
 - Only supports solo gameplay.
 Does not work in co-op and probably never will unless players sync checkpoints together.